jonasek369/Minecraft-cod-zombies-plugin/README.md

 # Minecraft-cod-zombies-plugin
-Plugin for minecraft that should replicate CoD zombies this is still in progress !
+Plugin for Minecraft that should replicate CoD zombies this is still in progress!

 # If you found any bug